surister/datasaurus/README.md

 ```

-We can access the raw Polar's dataframe with 'Model.df', it's lazy, meaning it'll only load the
+We can access the raw Polars dataframe with 'Model.df', it's lazy, meaning it will only load the
 data if we access the attribute.

 ```py